-The month of September, 2020 is considered to be a historic step by the BJP led Government as it passes 3 Bills that can potentially make or break the backbone of the nation i.e. agriculture.
-The Farm Acts have been accepted whole heartedly by some parts of the nation, while some regions especially in Northern India (Punjab and Haryana) has criticized it.
+The month of September, 2020 is considered to be a historic step by the BJP led Government as it passes 3 Bills or the Farm Bill that can potentially make or break the backbone of the nation.
+The Farm Bill (Law) have been accepted whole heartedly by some parts of the nation, while some regions especially in Northern India (Punjab and Haryana) has criticized it.

 Whether it is good or bad, let us break down all the points of the Acts and understand from both the perspectives.

 What are these Farm Acts?
 Let’s break it down